Skip to content

 docs/GEMINI.md

-# New Docker Application Guidelines for Gemini
+# New PVE Application Guidelines for Gemini

-**Context:** This directory contains all Docker applications.
+**Context:** This directory contains all Proxmox LXC applications.

 - The `.template` folder is to be used as a template folder for new applications.

-## Creating a New Docker Application
+## Creating a New PVE Application

 2. **Update the files:** The following files need to be updated with the new application's information: